 If your cat is a window watcher, you might be worried about your window screens.
 Screens on the windows can be a tempting scratching post for your cat.
-Many window screens aren’t up to the weight of a cat pressing up against them either, so you risk your kitty falling right through!
+Many window screens aren’t designed to support the weight of a cat pressing against them, so you risk your kitty falling right through!

-Commercial screen grilles and window guards are available on the market, but they can get pretty pricey and might not fit your windows.
-These six DIY alternatives are great alternatives to keep your windows and your cats safe.
+Commercial screen grilles and window guards are available, but they can get pricey and might not fit your windows.
+These six DIY designs are great alternatives for keeping your windows and cats safe.

 1. Cat Proof Windows with Fence Wire